 The decision to get a divorce is not an easy decision.
 A divorce could be an emotional and economically draining process.
 We at Law Offices of Omonzusi Imobioh understand.
-That is why we offer you the option to do your own divorce.
+That is why we offer you the option to do your own or DIY divorce.
 We offer cheap prices and the peace of mind of knowing that your forms are being prepared by a Texas licensed attorney.
 Submitting the wrong forms can delay the process and can cost you a lot of money in the long run.
 Why leave your fate to a company located outside the State of Texas that will offer you generic forms but does not know the requirements under Texas law?

 If you and your spouse agree to all the terms of the divorce, you may be able to complete the divorce process yourself.
 We will complete the correct forms for you and even tell you what to do in order to finalize the divorce.
 The only thing that we will not do is follow you to Court to file the case or “prove it up” before the judge.
 If you and your spouse cannot agree to all the terms, it is not an agreed divorce.
 You must contact an attorney in that situation.

 Divorce without children.
 No Property or Minor Property

 1. Your spouse signs the waiver of citation.
 By signing the waiver of citation, your spouse is saying that he/she does not want to be served by a Constable, Sherriff Deputy, Private Process server, etc. He may also waive appearing in court.

 2. Property and Debt Division*: You basically agree to keep your property; your spouse keeps his or her property.
 With regards to debts, you pay the debts that are in your name and your spouse pays the debts that are in his or her name.
 In the case of joint debts, you and your spouse must agree on who is going to be responsible for those.

 Divorce with Children.
 No property or minor property